fouhetK/userAPI/README.md

 - SpringBoot2App/application.log  for all the logs of the Spring framwork.
 - Hibernate/application.log to register all the message of the Hibernate framwork.
 - AOP/application.log to register the information about each request using the Aspect Oriented Programming (Parameters, time execution, error and return value).
-- Error/application.log to register all Error.
+- Error/application.log to register all Error that doesn't come from the three precedent sources.

 All the information about the logging are located in the `log4j2.xml` within the `src/main/resources/` folder.